 Evaluating the Environmental Risks of New Investment Projects

-ITOCHU Corporation and its subsidiaries in Japan employ a CSR and environmental checklist for investments (The items subject to assessment include the state of understanding of energy consumption and CO2 emissions in association with climate change risks.) to evaluate in advance the market, social and environmental impact of business investment projects entered via M&A in Japan and overseas.
+ITOCHU Corporation and its subsidiaries in Japan employ an ESG checklist for investments (The items subject to assessment include the state of understanding of energy consumption and CO2 emissions in association with climate change risks.) to evaluate in advance the market, social and environmental impact of business investment projects entered via M&A in Japan and overseas.
 We revised this checklist to reflect the seven core subjects (Organizational Governance, Human Rights, Labor Practices, The Environment, Fair Operating Practices, Consumer Issues, Community Involvement and Development) of ISO 26000, and we began to utilize the new checklist in fiscal 2014.
 When specialist insight is needed, ITOCHU calls on specialized external bodies to render an advance inspection of the project.
 Action on the project then moves forward once inspection results and the presence of no major problems are confirmed.

 Internal and External Inquiries and Our Response